uucidl/uu.spdr/README.md

 platforms.

 Tested platforms as of 2012-11:

 *     Linux, GCC
 *     MacOSX, GCC and Clang
 *     Windows, Visual Studio 2012

-Sources to include for each platforms may be found in:
+You only need to compile one source file to add SPDR into your app, then simply import the headers found in include/ to use it.

-*     src/src-list-linux.txt (you need -lrt to link)
+Depending on your platform:
-*     src/src-list-osx.txt
+*     src/spdr_linux_unit.c  (you need -lrt to link)
-*     src/src-list-win32.txt
+*     src/spdr_osx_unit.c
-*     src/src-list-win64.txt
+*     src/spdr_win32_unit.c

-Dropping the implementation files inside src/ for your platform in a project and importing the header found in include/ should basically be sufficient.
+*     src/spdr_win64_unit.c

 Use of the library in C++ is supported, you must include the include/spdr/spdr.hh header rather than spdr.h.